 Given that lawyers are stereotyped to have large incomes, what financial obstacles could they possibly have?
 If you thought student loans – then ding, ding, ding!

 Not everyone chooses to be a lawyer for the big bucks, but public interest attorneys still pay the same high tuition.
-In order to pay for their student loans, a significant percentage of these lawyers consider public student loan forgiveness.
+To pay off their loans, lawyers seek out public student loan forgiveness.
 This sounds like a boon rather than an obstacle except that, as you may have heard, the program has had huge problems with only 1% of applicants earning forgiveness.
 This leaves people in the untenable position of pursuing a purportedly lower-paying job, accruing interest on loans, and never obtaining forgiveness.

-Even if the program worked perfectly, it requires people to be employed in the public sector continuously (which can be stressful when the market isn’t good).
+Even if the program worked perfectly, it requires people to be employed in the public sector continuously.
 Applicants must also stay in debt for a decade or more, which leads to them delaying other major purchases and milestones – like buying a house or having children.
-On top of that, even if their loans get forgiven, then they have to pay taxes on the debt that is forgiven.
+On top of that, you have to pay taxes on the debt that is forgiven.
 Public service loan forgiveness is hardly the solution that it is advertised to be.
-Time will tell if it’s an additional problem for many attorneys.

 Legal employment was a huge problem during the Great Recession.
-Thigs have improved but there are currently still not as many attorney positions as there are attorneys.
+Things have improved but there are currently still not as many positions as there are attorneys.
 There are many theories for the mismatch.
-These include increasing distrust of attorneys, technology and how law schools churn out more attorneys than there are open jobs for.
+These include increasing distrust of attorneys, the advancement of technology and how law schools are churning out too many attorneys.
 Also attorneys are being squeezed in terms of productivity so that employers won’t need to hire more staff.

-The shrinking of the legal industry means that attorneys may have long stretches without gainful employment, missing out salary, experience, healthcare, and connections.
+The shrinking of the legal industry means that attorneys may have long stretches without gainful employment.
+Without employment, these lawyers are missing out on salary, experience, healthcare, and connections.
 Further, with so much supply, it’s hard to raise salaries.

-Many people think that saving a lot of money during one’s law firm years is super easy.
-And it’s true that a quick glance at the salaries make it seem like there should be plenty of money to fund a nice lifestyle and save.
+A law firm salary SHOULD be enough to fund a nice lifestyle and save.
 But many twenty-somethings make a lot of financial mistakes.
 See, e.g. almost everyone.
-This doesn’t improve, if the first salaries are large.
+This fact doesn’t change, if the first salaries are large.
 See, e.g., the countless athletes who stumble into riches in their early twenties and blow it.
 Many people have the benefit of making their financial mistakes when they have the least to lose – i.e., their lowest earning years.
 So they might blow through their money young, but they can improve when they hit their peak earning years.

 Some lawyers start out at law firms and then transition to lower paying jobs in the government or at nonprofits.
 The salary arc for these lawyers is inverted, meaning lawyers really need to get their lives together while they’re making the highest salaries, which for many is when they’re young.